 POS VISUAL MERCHANDISING DISPLAYS

 A Point-of-Sale (POS) display usually refers to a merchandising display that is at or near the checkout area of a store.
+These merchandising displays in retail take advantage of high-traffic zones where customers are most likely to make unplanned purchases.

 Tips for Merchandising POS Displays